sOvr9000/hextorio/README.md

 Some mods add numerous items which would serve next to zero purpose in trading, such as decorative tiles.\
 A way to quickly mark specific items as "untradable" (not showing up in trades anywhere) would be a nice QoL.\
 Using `choose-elem` buttons in a simple frame that's opened by a command like `/disable-tradability` would be relatively simple to implement and easy to use by the player.

-### Catalog search and sort feature
-As modded items populate the catalog, it becomes inreasingly annoying to have to look for a certain item.\
-A text field search and a dropdown for sorting method would be a nice QoL.

 ### Redesign GUIs
 **Massive** amount of work to be done here.
 Some common things currently causing confusion: